OI-wiki/Standard_Code_Library/README.md

 Hope you enjoy learning through this repo.

-It is strongly recommended to mention the original author while using the codes in this repo, but not forced.
+It is strongly recommended to mention the original author while using the codes in this repo.

 ## Contributing?